hasanmoudud/geocompr/main.md

 If packages are the building blocks of reproducible code, scripts are the glue that holds them together.
 There are no strict rules on what can and cannot go into script files and nothing to prevent you from saving broken, non-reproducible code.
-There are, however, some rules of thumb and conventions worth following when writing R scipts, outlined below:
+There are, however, some rules of thumb and conventions worth following when writing R scripts, outlined below:

 - Write the script in order: just like the script of a play, scripts should have a clear order such as 'setup', 'data processing' and 'save results' (roughly equivalent to 'beginning', 'middle' and 'end' in a film).
 - Make the script reproducible: scripts will be of more use to you and others if they are self-contained and can be run by other people.
 This involves stating dependencies (loading required packages at the outset, like the 'Prerequisites' section), reading-in data from persistent sources (e.g. from a reliable website or API) and mentioning any code that must be run before running the script (e.g. with a comment `# run script0.R before this`).